-We know how important your favourite piece of jewellery is to you, so we always recommend that you take out separate insurance to protect it against accidental loss, damage and theft.
+We know how important your favourite items of jewellery are to you, so we always recommend that you take out separate insurance to protect it against accidental loss, damage and theft.
 At C W Sellors, we have teamed up with T.H March insurers to provide you with straightforward and affordable jewellery insurance to give you that peace of mind.

 Our jewellery insurance is super easy to use and comes with a fantastic range of benefits: